highlights of operations

 Through our subsidiary Chevron South Asia Holdings Pte Ltd., Chevron is a partner in Star Petroleum Refining Public Company Limited (SPRC) and holds a 60.6 percent interest in SPRC’s 165,000-barrel-per-day refinery in Map Ta Phut.

 Chevron supports community programs in Thailand focused on education, economic development, health and the environment.

-Chevron has an enduring relationship with the Phra Dabos Foundation, a royal initiative by Thailand’s King Bhumibol Adulyadej.
+Chevron has an enduring relationship with the Phra Dabos Foundation, a royal initiative by Thailand’s late King Bhumibol Adulyadej.
 The foundation provides occupational studies, meals and housing for students who cannot afford higher education.
-From 2007 through 2012, Chevron contributed approximately $1.2 million to the foundation, for scholarships that benefited 360 students.
+From 2007 through 2012, Chevron contributed approximately $1.2 million to the foundation for scholarships, which benefited 360 students.

 Chevron worked in partnership with the Distance Learning Foundation to provide better satellite communications at more than 700 schools across the country.
 To achieve this goal, Chevron donated $600,000 and helped launch a fundraising campaign that raised $1.2 million.

 We started the Chevron School Network in 2008.
 This program promotes environmental awareness among students and teachers in 84 schools nationwide.